Continual Robot Learning

 Our approach learns a behavior embedding space by self-organizing visual demonstrations of behaviors.
 Task Inference is made by finding the nearest behavior embedding to a given demonstration.
 The embedding is used together with the environment state as input to a multi-task policy trained with reinforcement learning to optimize performance over tasks.

-Unlike previous approaches, our approach makes no assumptions about task distribution or policy architecture and requires no task exploration at test time to infer tasks.
-We show that our approach achieves better generalization performance and convergence speed than the state of the art in experiments with concurrently and sequentially presented tasks.
+Unlike prior methods, our approach makes no assumptions about task distribution or policy architecture and requires no task exploration at test time to infer tasks.
+Our experiments demonstrate superior generalization performance and convergence speed compared to the state of the art, with both concurrent and sequential task presentations.

 Improving robot dual-system motor learning with intrinsically motivated meta-control and latent-space experience imagination